easybuilders/easybuild-tutorial/docs/2021-lust/cray/external_modules.md

 ## Compilers

 The CPE supports multiple compilers, Cray and third party compilers as well: Cray, AOCC, Intel, GNU.

 Users can access the compilers loading the modules `PrgEnv-cray` (loaded by default at login), `PrgEnv-gnu`, `PrgEnv-intel` and `PrgEnv-aocc`.

 The corresponding compilers and their respective dependencies will be available, including wrappers and mapping (for example, mapping `cc` to `gcc` in `PrgEnv-gnu`).

 Command to invoke compiler wrappers: `ftn` (Fortran), `cc` (C), `CC` (C++) Online help: `cc -help`, `CC -help`

-Compiler wrappers call the correct compiler with appropriate options to build and link applications with relevant libraries as required by modules loaded.
-These wrappers replace direct calls to compiler drivers in Makefiles and build scripts.
+The compiler wrappers call the correct compiler with appropriate options to build and link applications with relevant libraries as required by the modules loaded:

+* compiler wrappers replace direct calls to compiler drivers in Makefiles and build scripts

 !!!
 Note
     Only dynamic linking is supported by compiler wrappers.